Skip to main content

 Samosas (Chamussas)

-Triangular pastries filled with spiced meat, fish, or vegetables.
-Deep-fried and served hot, reflecting Indian trading influences.
+Triangular pastries stuffed with spiced meat, fish or vegetables, fried and served hot.
+Another mark left by Indian traders.

 Essential Food Experiences